Jeong Seo-kyeong: Mother

 Mother was a remake of the 2010 Japanese TV series of the same title.
 Jeong initially felt hesitant about writing a drama due to a lack of energy and space.
-However, when offered an opportunity by tvN, she considered the chance to tell a story about a mother and child for the next five years to be a rare opportunity.
+When offered an opportunity by tvN, she considered the chance to tell a story about a mother and child for the next five years to be a rare opportunity.
 Despite feeling unprepared, Jeong decided to give it a try.
 She even sought the opinion of her eldest child, who initially responded with "No." However, when Jeong mentioned that the main character would be an elementary school student, her eldest child responded with excitement, changing their initial "No" to "Really?"

-Jeong's debut drama, Mother, received recognition at prestigious events.
 She was nominated for Best Screenplay at the 54th Baeksang Arts Awards, while the drama itself won the award for Best Television Drama at the same event.
 Additionally, the drama was honored for Best Mini-series at the 13th Seoul International Drama Awards.
 It was also nominated for Best Series in the 1st Cannes International Series Festival.

 Decision to Leave

 Decision to Leave originated from an idea proposed by Park.
 He suggested exploring the concept of a woman who kills her husband twice, specifically with the natural setting of mountains in mind.
-Jeong, as the writer, aimed to portray the most fundamental and instinctive love without relying on words.
+Jeong aimed to portray the most fundamental and instinctive love without relying on words.
 The movie's plot revolves around a married detective who becomes involved with Song So-rae, a widow and a suspect in her husband's death, while investigating the case.
 Jeong had a specific vision for the character of So-rae and desired to cast Tang Wei in the role.

 I've been writing screenplays for over 20 years, but Decision to Leave humbled me again.